inviqa/symfony-container-generator/README.md

 ```

 If any service_test.xml files exist they will be loaded subsequently.
 Symfonys' configuration loader will merge the configurations and override test service definitions with production ones. (similarly for services.yml if 'yml' is configured)

+As of version 0.3.0 ContainerGenerator uses the ConfigCache component, which keeps track of resources and regenerated the cached container only when a resource is modified.
+This means that if debug mode is enabled, a file called '/var/cache/container.php.meta' will be generated in the same folder as the cached container.